AI Video Resolution Drops to 720p After Export: Fix

 The generation preview clearly says 1080p.
-You hit Download and the file on disk is 720p, 540p, or worse — heavily compressed, with visible macroblocking on flat areas and chroma smear on edges.
-This is almost always a tier limit, an export setting, or a CDN-side transcode.
-The pixels you saw in the preview were never on disk.
-Fix by switching to the HD export action, upgrading the export tier where required, and upscaling with Topaz Video AI, Runway Upscale, or DaVinci Resolve Super Scale where re-rendering is not feasible.
+You hit Download and the file on disk is 720p, 540p, or 480p — heavily compressed, with visible macroblocking on flat areas and chroma smear on edges.
+This is almost always one of three things: a free/starter tier cap, the wrong download action (you saved the web preview, not the render), or a CDN that handed you a transcoded variant.
+The high-res pixels you saw in the preview frequently were never written to your file.

 Common causes